 Now, input your Campaign Source.
 Some optional parameters are the Campaign Content and Campaign Term, which are mostly used for PPC campaigns and outcomes.

 Now you have a readymade Tagged URL with the UTM Tags attached.
-You can then attach this URL to your inputted UTM Tags in your email marketing tool.
+You can now attach this URL to your inputted UTM Tags in your email marketing tool.

 Campaign Examples In UTM Tool